dotechin/CardsTradeMatcherPlugin/README.md

 - Profile backgrounds
 - Emoticons
 - Make the Inventory scanning in the Bot's background operationsù
-- Investigate the doubling of the results
+- Review the trade making logic, filters logic, make duplicate lister tab, make dupes the only tradable items (2 or more)

 ## Installation